FEATURE AVAILABILITY: LogicMonitor Pro and Enterprise

 4. To display alert status, toggle the Show alert status switch.

-5. To display all the edges in the map, toggle the Display all edges switch.
+5. To display all the connections in the map, toggle the Display all connections switch.

 6. To display the undiscovered vertices, toggle Display undiscovered vertices.
 For more information see Undiscovered Vertices.